What is commercial roof flashing, and do I need to know about it?

 Does commercial roof flashing ever require maintenance or replacement?

-The flashing on your newer commercial roof typically doesn’t require much in the way of maintenance.
-As your roof ages, however, you’ll want to have the flashings inspected annually to look for any signs of damage or breakdown.
+The flashing on your newer commercial roof typically doesn’t require much maintenance.
+However, as your roof ages, you’ll want to have the flashings inspected annually for any signs of damage or breakdown.
 These routine inspections will help your commercial roofing contractor catch issues early and make repairs before they become major repairs.

 Commercial roof flashing is made to last, and it is rarely damaged by use or weather conditions when installed correctly.
 Your commercial roofing contractor will ensure that your commercial building’s rooftop is fitted with the right type of material for each application before sealing seams with sealant or caulking.